 BHAVA (vegan) – high quality vegan shoes in a variety of both classic and unique styles .

 Fortress of Inca – classic leather shoes fairly handmade by artisans in Peru.

 Nisolo – large selection of leather shoes with many similar styles to Everlane.
 Nisolo is passionate about wage transparency and fair manufacturing.

 Rothy’s (some vegan) – large variety of flats 3D knit from ocean plastic (dupe for Everlane’s re-knit flats).
 While Rothy’s has some good sustainability initiatives, I wish they had more info about their ethics and wages.

 Also check out more sustainable and ethical shoe brands in my footwear roundup!

 If you’re are a fan of Everlane’s style I hope you’ve discovered some great brands in this list!
-I will update it if I find more sustainable/ethical brands that are a good fit and please share in the comments if you know of any other Everlane alternatives.
+I will update it if I find more sustainable/ethical brands that are a good fit and please share in the comments if you know of any other Everlane clothing or accessory alternatives.